 10 days in Barcelona

 This program allowed students the opportunity to learn about international business practices through visits to both locally- and internationally-owned businesses, including a brewery, the port, and a vineyard.
 Cultural activities included a cooking class, city tours, and a flamenco show.

 Students to gained a deeper understanding of higher education in South Africa and how it deals with certain issues from a comparative perspective.
 Students met with administrators, government officials, and local students to compare and contrast Higher Education systems between the US and South Africa.

 1 month in various European cities

 Using literary works and art, in combination with social history of civil rights movements, this course explored cultural trends in LGBT communities and their acceptance in Western Europe.
 The course culminated in a three-week journey to four key cities for Western European LGBT people-London, Amsterdam, Berlin, and Barcelona.

-Abi Hastillo, Assistant Director of Education Abroad - University of Connecticut
+Gary Robbins, Professor of Geology - University of Connecticut

 What if I already have my own contacts?

 Fantastic!
 Many of our faculty leaders and institutions already have their own great contacts they wish to work with, or have worked with for years.
 Our goals include ensuring that all logistics are streamlined, payments are made on time, risk is mitigated, and emergencies are handled properly.
 It’s great when we can collaborate with you and your contacts, whether it be a favorite local guide or a colleague who we can reach out to about arranging a business visit for your group.
 Know that we respect your contacts as your contacts, and we are not interested in making them ours – we just want to ensure all goes smoothly and it is important that we are all on the same page should changes need to be made during the program.

 What if I have a hotel I would like to use?